What Is Estate Planning?

 What Happens When There Is No Estate Plan?

 When someone dies without a will, the courts oversee the administration of his or her estate.
 An estate representative will inventory all assets, pay outstanding debts, pay taxes and then distribute anything left to the heirs.
-It sounds simple enough, however, this scenario is a breeding ground for conflict among family members.
+It sounds simple enough, but this scenario is a breeding ground for conflict among family members.
 If anyone is unhappy about the distribution of possessions, they may enter into probate litigation.
 Consider the following:

 Family 1: While still in their late 20s, Gary and Pam consult an attorney and draw up a will.
-They have four children and mortgaged house in the suburbs.
+They have four children and a mortgaged house in the suburbs.
 While their children are in middle school and high school, Gary and Pam are killed in an interstate crash.
-In accordance with Gary and Pam's prior arrangements, Pam's sister and brother-in-law take in all four children; the family home is sold, and the money easily covers the funeral, and the remainder — plus life insurance money — is divided into college funds for the kids.
-Pam's daughters inherit her grand piano and their grandmother's first edition books.
-Gary's sons inherit his favorite rare film camera and their grandfather's military medals.
+In accordance with Gary and Pam’s arrangements, Pam’s sister and brother-in-law take in all four children.
+The family home is sold, and the money easily covers the funeral, and the remainder — plus life insurance money — is divided into college funds for the kids.
+Pam’s daughters inherit her grand piano and their grandmother’s first edition books.
+Gary’s sons inherit his favorite rare film camera and their grandfather’s military medals.